zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 | true_mean     | True mean densities for each species and year.
 This is the "truth" that is used in the performance metrics when simulating surveys | dataframe, NTime rows x ns columns         |

-The optimization_data.R script uses the indices in the Extrapolation_depths dataframe to remove untrawlable/deep survey grids for the trawlable scenarios
+The optimization_data.R script uses the indices in the Extrapolation_depths dataframe to remove untrawlable/deep survey grids for the trawlable scenario.

 ## Survey Optimization

-The SamplingStrata R package is used for the optimization.
+The SamplingStrata R package (https://github.com/barcaroli/SamplingStrata) is used for the optimization.

-The optimization is run over a range of number of stratas from 5 to 60.
+The optimization is run over a range of number of stratas from 5 to 60 on the full domain (model_11/full_domain/Spatiotemporal_Optimization/) and the trawlable domain (model_11/trawlable/Spatiotemporal_Optimization/).
+Optimizations were conducted for each boat effort level (../boat1, ../boat2, ../boat3).
 Each run of the optimization is saved in its own directory with the code template of StrXRunY where X is the number of strata in the solution and Y is the run number.
 Within each run folder contains:

 | File Name            | Description                                                         |
 |----------------------|---------------------------------------------------------------------|